MikeBishop/http-misc-extensions/draft-bishop-quic-qpack.md

 This enables HTTP/2 extension frames which do not have a hard cross-stream ordering requirement to continue to function.

+**TODO:**  SETTINGS_ACK and stream state.
+Do we need to emit the ACK on every active stream?
+What about idle streams and in-flight data?

 ## HTTP Message Exchanges

-A client sends an HTTP request on a new QUIC stream.
-A server sends an HTTP response on the same stream as the request.
+A client sends an HTTP request on a new pair of QUIC stream.
+A server sends an HTTP response on the same streams as the request.

 An HTTP message (request or response) consists of:

-1. for a response only, zero or more header blocks (a sequence of HEADERS frames with End Header Block set on the last) containing the message headers of informational (1xx) HTTP responses (see [RFC7230], Section 3.2 and [RFC7231], Section 6.2),
+1. for a response only, zero or more header blocks (a sequence of HEADERS frames with End Header Block set on the last) on the control stream containing the message headers of informational (1xx) HTTP responses (see [RFC7230], Section 3.2 and [RFC7231], Section 6.2),

-2. one header block containing the message headers (see [RFC7230], Section 3.2),
+2. one header block on the control stream containing the message headers (see [RFC7230], Section 3.2),

-3. zero or more DATA frames containing the payload body (see [RFC7230], Section 3.3), and
+3. the payload body (see [RFC7230], Section 3.3), sent on the data stream

-4. optionally, one header block containing the trailer-part, if present (see [RFC7230], Section 4.1.2).
+4. optionally, one header block on the control stream containing the trailer-part, if present (see [RFC7230], Section 4.1.2).

-Following the last frame in the sequence, the QUIC stream is half-closed in the sender's direction.

-DATA frames are used to carry message payloads.
+If the message does not contain a body, the corresponding data stream MUST still be half-closed without transferring any data.
 The "chunked" transfer encoding defined in Section 4.1 of [RFC7230] MUST NOT be used.

 Trailing header fields are carried in a header block following the body.
 Such a header block is a sequence of HEADERS frames with End Header Block set on the last frame.
-Header blocks after the first but before the end of the stream are invalid and MUST be discarded (after decoding, to maintain QPACK decoder state).
+Header blocks after the first but before the end of the stream are invalid.
+These MUST be decoded to maintain QPACK decoder state, but the resulting output MUST be discarded.

-A header block can only appear at the start or end of a stream.
-An endpoint that receives a HEADERS frame after receiving a final (non- informational) status code MUST treat the corresponding request or response as malformed (Section 8.1.2.6).

-An HTTP request/response exchange fully consumes a single stream.
-After sending a request, a client closes the stream for sending; after sending a response, the server closes its stream for sending and the QUIC stream is fully closed.
-A response starts with a HEADERS frame and ends with a frame bearing END_STREAM, which places the stream in the "closed" state.
+An HTTP request/response exchange fully consumes a pair of streams.
+After sending a request, a client closes the streams for sending; after sending a response, the server closes its streams for sending and the QUIC streams are fully closed.

 A server can send a complete response prior to the client sending an entire request if the response does not depend on any portion of the